fynv/ScoreDraftOnline/README.md

 ### Setting-up ScoreDraftOnline

 You can clone/download the source-code of ScoreDraftOnline from this page.
-Before hosting it in you Apache-php environment, you need to do the following minimal setup steps:
+Before hosting it in you Apache-php environment, you need to do the following setup steps:

 1. Create an empty directory "sessions" for holding session data files.
 2. Edit ImportScoreDraft.py, set the "sys.path+=" line according to where you installed SingingGadgets.
 If you installed with setuptools, then "sys.path+=" is not needed and can be removed.
 3. Edit "Synth.php".
-You may need to change "python" to "python3" in some environments where you have multiple Pythons.
+You may need to change "python" to "python3" in some environments such as when you have multiple Pythons.
 4. Setting-up instrument/percussion/singer lists

 Part of the source-code need to be customized according to the samples and voicebanks you deployed for SingingGadgets.
 2 files are related to this: